celaut-project/celaut-architecture/README.md

-# *Cel-aut*: A peer-to-peer architecture for software design and distribution
+# *Celaut*: A peer-to-peer architecture for software design and distribution

 <br>